12 Top-Rated Tourist Attractions in Bonn

 Address: Helmut-Kohl-Allee 2, 53113 Bonn

-Roman dice tower at the Rhineland Museum (LVR)
+The Rhineland Museum (LVR)

 The Rhineland Museum (Rheinisches Landesmuseum Bonn) has a rich collection of antiquities, including rare Frankish and medieval works of art and paintings.
 This fascinating museum, popularly nicknamed the LVR, is one of the oldest in Germany and can trace its roots back to 1820.

-Museum exhibits deal primarily with local history dating from prehistoric times as well as Roman era settlements that have been discovered in the area.
+Museum exhibits deal primarily with local history dating from prehistoric times as well as Roman-era settlements that have been discovered in the area.
 Most of the displays are dioramas of life during those bygone days.

 Also of interest is the German Museum (Deutsches Museum Bonn) with its numerous science and technology displays.